lucadibello/mininet-yaml/README.md

 ## Features

+## Key Features

+## Key Features

 🚀 **Rapid Network Deployment**:
-- Generate a complete virtual network from a YAML file, automating connections and configurations.
+- Quickly generate and deploy complex virtual network topologies from a simple YAML configuration file.

-📊 **Intuitive Topology Visualization**:
+📈 **Topology Visualization**:
-- Outputs a visual representation of your network in Graphviz format directly to your terminal.
+- Automatically generate a visual representation of your network in Graphviz format for easy analysis and sharing.

-🌐 **Routing Tables Propagation**:
+🌍 **Automated Network Configuration**:
-- Automatically configures routing tables and propagates them across the network to enable communication between all nodes.
+- Seamlessly configure routing tables and propagate them across the network to ensure all nodes can communicate effectively.

-🛠️ **Goodput-based Traffic Engineering**:
+🚸 **Advanced Traffic Engineering**:
-- Automatically adjusts link capacities and routing tables to achieve a desired goodput between two nodes.

-🔄 **Multi-interface Nodes**:
-- Supports complex setups with hosts and routers having multiple network interfaces.

-💰 **Link cost configuration**:
-- Allows users to set the cost of a particular interface, used by the routing algorithm to determine the best path.

-❌ **Error Handling**:
-- Provides detailed error messages during YAML file validation, virtual network creation, and runtime.

-📝 **Fine-grained logging and silent mode**:
-- Offers verbose logging for debugging purposes and a silent mode to suppress output.

-💻 **Interactive CLI**:
-- Provides a command-line interface to interact with network elements, enhancing manual testing and management.

-📜 **Custom Commands and scripts**:
+- Utilize goodput specifications to automatically optimize network performance and manage traffic flows efficiently.

+🛠️ **Enhanced Network Interaction**:
-- Allows users to run custom commands and scripts directly on virtual nodes.
+- Interact with network elements through a robust CLI, execute custom scripts, and use network diagnostic tools like `ping` and `wireshark` directly within virtual nodes.

-🖥️ **GUI Application Support**:
+🖥️ **Extended Application Support**:
-- Enables X11 forwarding to launch and use GUI-based applications on virtual hosts.
+- Support for GUI applications via X11 forwarding, allowing for graphical user interface operations on virtual hosts.

-🛠️ **Extensive Command Execution**:
-- Facilitates running network diagnostic tools like `ping`, `traceroute`, and `wireshark` within virtual nodes.

 ## Getting started